PowerShell Support Lifecycle

 To confirm if your platform and version of PowerShell Core are officially supported, see the following table.

 Our community has also contributed packages for some platforms, but they aren't officially

 Platforms listed as

-Experimental are not officially supported, but are available for experimentation and feedback.
+Experimental aren't officially supported, but are available for

 |Windows Server Semi-Annual Channel||Supported||Supported|

 |Debian 10||Not Supported||Supported|

 Snap packages are supported the same as the distribution you're running the package on.

 CIM, PowerShell Remoting, and DSC are not supported on Alpine.